ros2-gbp/ign_ros2_control-release/doc/index.rst

     ros2 run gz_ros2_control_demos example_position

-Add ros2_control tag to a URDF
+Add ros2_control tag to a URDF or SDF
 ==========================================

 Simple setup
 -----------------------------------------------------------

-To use *ros2_control* with your robot, you need to add some additional elements to your URDF.
+To use *ros2_control* with your robot, you need to add some additional elements to your URDF or SDF.
 You should include the tag ``<ros2_control>`` to access and control the robot interfaces.
 We should
 include: